Google to keep most of its employees at home until July 2021

 Pichai's email noted that Google and Alphabet have been able to reopen some offices in 42 countries, although he didn't specify which.

-But new guidelines mean Google''s biggest offices will remain largely unoccupied through June 2021.
-The decision affects more than 123,000 employees on the payroll of Google and other Alphabet companies, as well as 80,000 contractors that normally work on the companies' campuses.
+But new guidelines mean Google''s biggest offices will remain largely unoccupied for the next year.

+The decision affects more than 123,000 employees on the payroll of Google and other Alphabet companies, as well as 80,000 contractors who normally work on the companies' campuses.

 The pandemic has also prompted several other tech companies to inform their workers they won't have to return to work this year.
-Twitter CEO Jack Dorsey has taken the most extreme step so far by telling the messaging service's employees they will never have to return to the office, if they don't want, an offer he is also extending to workers at Square, a payment processing service that he also runs.
+Twitter CEO Jack Dorsey has taken the most extreme step so far by telling the messaging service's employees they will never have to return to the office if they don't want to, an offer he is also extending to workers at Square, a payment processing service that he also runs.